Tybee Island, Georgia. Photo by @nelliebradfordphotography

 What’s open, and what can you do when you get here?

 You might find that some businesses have changed their regular operating hours and practices.
-Restaurants might offer only takeout or outside dining.
-Stores might not be open every day or might have reduced their hours.
+Restaurants might offer only takeout or outside dining, and stores might not be open every day or might have reduced their hours.
 Be sure to check the website or social media for the business before you visit should you need to make a restaurant reservation or buy attraction tickets online ahead of your visit.

 Local travel advisories